google/autocxx/README.md

 # Current state of affairs

 There is an example of this macro working within the `demo` directory.
-At the moment, it will work with only the very simplest functions.
+At the moment, it will work with only the very simplest functions (ints and voids only)!

 The project also contains test code which does this end-to-end, for all sorts of C++ types and constructs which we eventually would like to support.
 They nearly all fail :)